How to write a song: Make a song in 7 steps

 Here are a few songwriting prompts you can try:

-Look at your notes and recordings, and see what stands out to you, what you can use as-is, and what you’d like to expand on.
-There are really no rules here—as your bank of ideas grows, you may even find that something you jotted down yesterday fits perfectly with something you wrote six months ago.
+Regardless of whether you use a DAW or a tool like Splice Mobile, look at your notes and recordings and see what stands out to you, what you can use as-is, and what you’d like to expand on.
+There are really no rules here; as your bank of ideas grows, you might even find that something you jotted down yesterday fits perfectly with something you wrote six months ago.

-Whatever you do, don’t pressure yourself to come up with something great and commit to it.
-The beauty of this stage is that you can be free to try anything that comes to mind—you can always scrap it or edit it later.
-And don’t feel like you need to write the song in chronological order, either—feel free to jump around, move lines from one section to another, or use placeholder lyrics for now.
+Whatever you do, don’t pressure yourself to immediately come up with something great and commit to it.
+The beauty of this stage is that you can be free to try anything that comes to mind; you can always scrap it or edit it later.
+And don’t feel like you need to write the song in chronological order, either—feel free to jump around, move lines from one section to another, or use placeholder lyrics for the time being.

 If you started with a title or a specific concept, you likely already know what your song will be about.
 However, that’s not always the case; sometimes you’re not sure where the song will go until the building blocks from the previous step help reveal the theme.
 If you haven’t already, make a decision on what your song will be about, what kind of energy it will have, and what kinds of feelings you want it to evoke.